siderolabs/talos/website/content/docs/v0.12/Guides/wglan.md

 WgLAN is constructed from a number of pieces:

-- Address generation:  IPv6 EUI64-style address generation based on a non-routing default prefix: `0200:1001::/64`.
+- Address generation:  IPv6 EUI64-style address generation based on an RFC4193 Unique Local Addressing prefix deterministrically generated from a cluster-unique identifier.
-     While this is an IPv6 address, you are free to use any combination of IPv4 and IPv6 addresses in your cluster.
+     While this is an IPv6 address, you are free to use any combination of IPv4 and IPv6 addresses in the rest of your cluster.
      There is no need for you to enable IPv6 in Kubernetes at all.
 - Public Key discovery: WgLAN uses any of a set of discovery mechanisms for determining its peers, their public keys, and the addresses which should be